How to Negotiate Salary for Your Next Career Move

 Your Network Is Essential

-Find out more about your situation by talking with colleagues who have been in similar positions, or contacting them via the professional networks in addition to brainstorming members of professional organizations.
+Find out more about your situation by talking with colleagues who have been in similar roles, or reaching out through professional networks in addition to brainstorming members within professional organizations.

-Preparing for a negotiations is always a good time spent.
-You’ll be more confident when giving your argument if you have a set of talk points that you have outlined before the deadline.
+Preparing for a negotiation is always time well spent.
+You’ll be much more confident in giving your argument if you have a clear set of talking points outlined in advance.

-Here are some examples of what you might consider during your salary negotiation:
+Here are some ideas of items you could consider during your salary negotiation:

 - Training and certification